fatimanguyen2/accordingly/README.md

 # Accordingly
-Let me introduce our app accordingly.
-It gives our user advice on what to wear or bring according to the environmental factors such as weather, air quality, uv index during their trip/activity so they’re not gonna get caught out in the rain without an umbrella.
+Accordingly gives our user advice on what to wear or bring according to the environmental factors such as weather, air quality, uv index during their trip/activity so they’re not gonna get caught out in the rain without an umbrella.
 We like to think of it as the loving advice of a mom or dad would give before you leave home.
 To accomplish this, our app has two main views, the home and schedule.

 ## Team